theratcollector/theratcollector/README.md

 ---

-i don’t like fighting tools
-i don’t like 200 layers of abstraction
-i don’t like pretending complexity = intelligence
+i don’t like fighting tools, 200 layers of abstraction or pretending complexity equals intelligence

-i like when things just work
+i like when things just ✨work✨

 ---